dong881/audio-processor/README.md

 ## Detailed Workflow

 For a detailed step-by-step explanation of the application's internal workflow and function interactions, please see the [**Process Details Document**](./PROCESS_DETAILS.md).

+4. **Processing and Analysis**:
+   - The audio file is processed by Whisper for speech-to-text transcription
+   - Pyannote is used for speaker diarization (identifying different speakers)
+   - Google Gemini AI identifies likely speaker identities
+   - A title, summary, and to-do list are generated
+   - The original audio file is renamed in Google Drive with the format `[YYYY-MM-DD] Title.m4a`
+   - A comprehensive Notion page is created with all the information

 ## Prerequisites